Real Time Captioning for Work Settings

 Accessible communication technologies have advanced in recent years, especially services and systems providing speech-to-text translation.
 This is a brief overview of considerations for employers and employees on captioning inclusion, benefiting not only all with hearing needs, but many others with language differences.

 Captioning in this context means “speech-to-text translation.”
 It is full verbatim text for all spoken communications, in person (real-time), on videos, on the Internet, on telephone calls – wherever voices are used.
 It is not about new mobile phones, nor about automatic voice-trained recognition systems.
 (These apply for person-to-machine talk, and there is a long way to go in development before reaching the point where systems may provide captioning for human person-to-person exchange.)

 Ninety percent or more of people with hearing loss do not use sign language.
 Even among those who do, there is much other detailed work information that can only be obtained via captioning inclusion.
 Also, people who use hearing aids, listening systems, and implants need captioning in many group situations, e.g., during conferences, in rooms with poor acoustics, and where there are people with different accents.

-- CART: For important conversations in person, and on the telephone, especially with three or more people working together in meetings, client presentations, training sessions and consultations, and for skilled labor communications, CART is a service that provides full communication access to all.
+- Live Captioning (aka CART): For important conversations in person, and on the telephone, especially with three or more people working together in meetings, client presentations, training sessions and consultations, and for skilled labor communications, CART is a service that provides full communication access to all.